Powered by SchoolDash

 Environment: Excellent.
 Air pollution and traffic accidents are very low, while crime is roughly average.

 Sixth form: Below average.
-Attainment is above average, progress is below average and destinations at 18 (allowing for attainment) are below average.
+Attainment is about average, progress is below average and destinations at 18 (allowing for attainment) are below average.

-Representation: Out of balance.
+Representation: Slightly out of balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

 Provision for special educational needs